-In the first part we talked about forces and the issues regarding anchoring in general; today we will talk about the mast itself.
+In the first part we talked about forces and the issues regarding guying in general; today we will talk about the mast itself.
 Before I begin I would like to thank for all your feedback, questions and other topics.
 I am glad that you were interested in the previous article and I will try to keep it that way.

-In this sequel we will focus on the most basic version – the tube mast anchored in one level below the antenna.
+In this sequel we will focus on the most basic version – the tube mast guyed in one level below the antenna.
 This situation is illustrated under figure 1.
 To simplify the calculations, we assume that the entire mast is the same tube diameter and has the same properties throughout its length.
 We will also assume that the wind velocity along the length of the mast is the same (in reality it is lower just above the ground).

 When analyzing quantities and properties that affect the behavior of the system we get to this list: